-Chilean Spanish dialects have distinctive pronunciation, grammar, vocabulary, and slang usage that differ from those of standard Spanish or neighbouring countries.
-This dialect is also notorious for its high use of slang and local expressions making it difficult, tricky, and complicated for foreigners to understand and on top of that, their pronunciation is as fast as machine gun.
+Chilean Spanish dialects have distinctive pronunciation, grammar, vocabulary, and slang usage that differ from those of standard Spanish or neighboring countries.
+This dialect is also notorious for its high use of slang and local expressions making it difficult, tricky, and complicated for foreigners to understand and on top of that, their pronunciation is as fast as a machine gun.

 7) Colombian Spanish (español colombiano)